jyp/prettiest/blog.md

   Spacing :: String -> Doc
 ```

-The main pitfall of the above API is that disjunction (\<|\>) can only
+Compared to Wadler (and *a-fortiori* Hughes) the above API is very
-take arguments which differ in layout.
-That is, it requires the two
+liberal in the layouts that it can express.
+Indeed, the user can use a
+fully-general disjunction operator `(<|>)`, which accepts arbitrary
+layouts as arguments.
+A downside is that it leaves the user
+responsible to give two documents that differ only in layout: they
-documents with the same `content`, defined as follows:
+have the same contents (as defined below).

 ``` {.example}
 contents :: Doc -> [String]